Skip to main content

 body

-WHEREAS: the City of New Haven recognizes the need for a variety of strategies and zoning
+WHEREAS, the City of New Haven recognizes the need for a variety of strategies and zoning updates to address the complex issue of accessible and affordable housing;

-WHEREAS: the establishment of the Downtown for All Overlay District will accomplish these goals by increasing the diversity of housing that can be built in Downtown New Haven, including through the creation of two overlay zones: the Downtown for All Inner Core and the Downtown for All Outer Core; and
+WHEREAS: the establishment of the Downtown for All Overlay District will accomplish these goals by increasing the diversity of housing that can be built in Downtown New Haven, including through the creation of two overlay zones: the Downtown for All Inner Core and the Downtown for All Outer Core;

-WHEREAS: changes in the Inner Core will allow buildings with a larger maximum Floor Area Ratio (FAR) of 12.0 (subject to applicable density bonuses under the Inclusionary Zoning Ordinance), a lower minimum Gross Floor Area per unit ratio (GFA) of 400 sq. ft., a lower amenity space requirement, and more flexibility for rooming and boarding houses; and
+WHEREAS, changes in the Inner Core will allow buildings with a larger maximum Floor Area Ratio (FAR) of 12.0 (subject to applicable density bonuses under the Inclusionary Zoning Ordinance), a lower minimum Gross Floor Area per unit ratio (GFA) of 400 sq. ft., a lower amenity space requirement, and more flexibility for rooming and boarding houses;

 Click here for full text